nrotello/RNA_Splicing_Models/README.md

 HMM_PPT_Model is a two-state (PPT vs. Random) hidden-Markov model of the 3' splice site.
-Heuristic_PPT_Model is a rule-based model to identify PPTs
+Heuristic_PPT_Model is a rule-based model to identify PPTs MLP_NN_SF3B1 is a multi-layer perceptron neural network to predict splice sites that could be sensitive to cryptic splicing upon SF3B1 mutation.